Kiznaiver-Systems/unofficial-BeamMP-Server-installer/README.md

 # unofficial-BeamMP-Server-installer

+!!!Does not work with the server beta version!!!

 This is a third party script.
 I am not a developer of BeamMP and I am not on the BeamMP team.
 Otherwise, I just found it can be too hard for some to get beammp running properly.

 Instructions: